Ishai-Carmeli/cytaka-scoreboard-portfolio/VISITOR - README.md

 # ------------ IMPORTANT --------------- #

 The interface is written in Hebrew.
-I am sorry from advance if you can't understand it.
+I am sorry in advance if you can't understand it.